fileverse/HeartBitSDK/packages/heartbit-react/README.md

 ### Dependencies

 **Required Peer Dependencies**
-These libraries are not bundled with Reactstrap and required at runtime:
+These libraries are not bundled with in this package and required at runtime:

 - react
 - react-dom

-### About the project

-This library contains react components to capture on chain timespent by a user.
-At the end of the flow an ERC1155 NFT is minted to the user address.

-Main Exports of this library are

-- HeartBitUI - A heart component made with canvas
-- HeartBitProvider and useHeartbit - Provider and hook that exposes heartbit mint functionality to its children
-- HeartBit - A Plug and Play integration of the HeartBitUI and HeartBitProvider
+**Other Dependencies**

+- @fileverse/heartbit-core
+- classnames

 ## HeartBitUI